-Canon 1D X Mark II versus Panasonic FZ2500
+Canon 1D X Mark II vs Panasonic FZ2500

-The physical size and weight of the Canon 1D X Mark II and the Panasonic FZ2500 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Canon 1D X Mark II and the Panasonic FZ2500 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1DX Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2500 is considerably smaller (47 percent) than the Canon 1D X Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the FZ2500 does not feature any corresponding weather-sealing.